Vintory

 Payment Processing.

-When you make a purchase through our services, we collect payment information necessary to process your transaction.
+When you make a purchase through our Website, we collect payment information necessary to process your transaction.
 This may include your name, billing address, and credit card or other payment details.

 We use third-party payment processors to securely process these transactions.
 Our primary payment processor is Maxio Payments.
 This service provider is authorized to use your payment information only as necessary to provide payment processing services to us.